romnn/gojsonschema-cli/README.md

 ## License

-The project is licensed under the same
+The project is licensed under the same license as [xeipuuv/gojsonschema](https://github.com/xeipuuv/gojsonschema).